redhat-partner-solutions/rhel-sriov-test/README.md

 pytest -v SR_IOV_Permutation
 ```

-Certain test cases support multiple iterations of run.
-The number of interations can be specified using `--iteration` option.
+Certain test cases support multiple iterations.
+The number of iterations can be specified using `--iteration` option.
 For example, to run the test case  `SR_IOV_MultipleVFCreation_withMTU` 10 times,
 ```
 pytest -v --iteration=10 SR_IOV_MultipleVFCreation_withMTU
 ```